Careers in Surveying Engineering

 It is desirable, and for some required, to have a Professional Land Surveyors (PLS) license.
 Currently in Pennsylvania, students from both of our programs can become licensed.
 However, only our baccalaureate students can be licensed in all fifty states where at least 20 require baccalaureate degrees.
 In the future, it is expected that the trend of requiring a baccalaureate degree for licensure will continue throughout the United States.
 This requirement already exists in Europe, Canada, and Mexico.

 Licensing is obtained by passing the fundamentals in land surveying exam also known as the Surveyor-In-Training (SIT) examination.
 This exam can be taken after graduation or in your senior year.
 After passing the exam, the student must obtain practical experience by working with a licensed land surveyor for four years before they can sit for their Professional Land Surveyors examination.
 Both exams are regulated by the National Council of Examiners for Engineering and Surveying (NCEES).
-The State Board of Professional Engineers, Land Surveyors, and Geologists regulates licensure in Pennsylvania.
+The State Registration Board of Professional Engineers, Land Surveyors, and Geologists regulates licensure in Pennsylvania.
 This process is similar to that used for licensing engineers.
-Other states may have different requirements for licensure, however, a student with a baccalaureate degree in surveying is qualified for licensure in any state.
-Overview of the Fundamentals in Land Surveying Exam.
+Other states may have different requirements for licensure; however, a student with a baccalaureate degree in surveying is qualified for licensure in any state.
+View information about the Fundamentals in Land Surveying Exam.

 - Portions © 2001 Ashtech.
 All rights reserved.